hfcs/self_setting_popper/README.md

   * Z shaped Servo steel cable pull rod 8.8RMB per 20 = 0.44 RMB
   * Adjustable Servo driver board (preferrable with header pins) 9.79 RMB
   * RJ45 socket -> jumper socket (10 pin version) 6.5 RMB
+    * Can cost down to cheaper part as we still need to solder cable to board
   * 2p male -> female jumper cable 0.44 RMB (2.2 RMB for 5)
   * 18650 battery box (2 in serial, with swtich and cover) 5.5 RMB
     * We intended using 1 compartment only shorting out the rest